tcarland/transam/README.md

 transam - Transcoding for Audio Media
 =====================================

-A tool for performing transcoding between supported audio formats.
-This makes use of external tools for the encoding/decoding of audio files, but allows for the setting of tags and/or keeping the metadata/tags intact.
+A tool for performing transcoding between various audio formats.
+This makes use of external tools for the encoding/decoding of audio files and also uses taglib for setting tags and/or keeping the metadata/tags intact.

-#####Build Requirements:
+#### Build Requirements

   * taglib  (https://github.com/taglib/taglib)
   * tcanetpp (https://github.com/tcarland/tcanetpp.git)

-#####External Tools:
+#### External Tools

 Transam simply wraps the usage of common audio tools that already decode and encode the various formats we need.
 For this we choose the following tools